 Transfigured by the Cross

-In the Gospel (Mt 17: 1-9) we note that the apostles Peter, James and John had a prevision of the Resurrected Lord.
+In the Gospel (Mt 17: 1-9), we note that the apostles Peter, James, and John had a vision of the Resurrected Lord.
 Jesus was “transfigured before them, and His face shone like the sun, and His garments became white as light.”
-And as though this were not enough, “there appeared before them Moses and Elijah [central Prophets of the Old Testament], talking with Him.”
+To complete the picture, “there appeared before them Moses and Elijah [central Prophets of the Old Testament], talking with Him.”

-At that point, Peter, as if to continue savouring the ambience, wished to stay put on Mount Tabor, but he was shaken out of his comfort zone when “a bright cloud overshadowed them, and a voice from the cloud said, ‘This is My beloved Son, with whom I am well pleased; listen to Him.’”
-The apostles, who were filled with awe, fell on their faces.
-Jesus bade them to rise and not fear.
-And just as they had an insight into the Lord’s divinity, even if no inkling into His mission on earth, they also felt emboldened to follow Him.
+At that point, Peter, savouring the moment, wished to stay put on Mount Tabor.
+He was shaken out of his comfort zone when “a bright cloud overshadowed them, and a voice from the cloud said, ‘This is My beloved Son, with whom I am well pleased; listen to Him.’”
+The apostles, filled with awe, fell on their faces.
+Jesus advised them to rise and not to fear.
+They had an insight into the Lord’s divinity, albeit no inkling of His mission on earth; they also felt emboldened to follow Him.

 Their experience was brief but marvellous.
-Jesus wanted His Apostles to treasure its memory and later testify to its truth, for it would be precisely Peter, James and John who would be destined to witness the Agony in Gethsemani!
+Jesus wanted His Apostles to treasure its memory and later testify to its truth.
+Significantly, it is precisely Peter, James and John who would be destined to witness the Agony in Gethsemani!
 So, “it was fitting that their faith should be fortified beforehand and their eyes illumined by the effulgence of the Godhead.”[1]

-To what extent are you and I fortified – transfigured – by learning of the apostles' experience?
-Or, do we, like Peter, only wish to feel good and dream of happy days to come?
-The Transfiguration was – and will always be – a sign that Christ’s mission does not lend itself to trivialisation.
-Also, we must be conscious of our special mission as Christians, and never feel disheartened or tempted to give up.
-When we look around us and see people wallow in sin, we ought to see how their happiness is only a mirage.
+How far are we fortified—transfigured—by learning of the apostles' experience?
+Or, like Peter, do we only wish to feel good and dream of happier days to come?
+The Transfiguration was–and will always be–a sign that Christ’s mission does not lend itself to trivialisation.
+Also, we must be conscious of our special mission as Christians and not be disheartened or tempted to give up.
+When we look around and see people wallowing in sin, we ought to see how their happiness is only a mirage.

-We can never thank God enough for our holy vocation.
-Being inheritors of an exalted tradition of faith in action, we are duty-bound to come out and call the world’s bluff.
-It is high time the world realised that by drawing back from the Cross it is in fact at cross-purposes with God’s loving plan of salvation.
-For our part, therefore, let us move forward decidedly and be transfigured by the Cross.
+We can never thank God enough for our Christian vocation.
+Being inheritors of an exalted tradition of faith in action, we need to come out and call the world’s bluff.
+It is high time the world realised that drawing back from the Cross is at cross-purposes with God’s loving plan of salvation.
+Hence, let us move forward decidedly and be transfigured by the Cross.

 Banner: P. P. Ruben’s Transfiguration of Christ